cisagov/untitledgoosetool/README.md

 [msgtrc]
-setemailaddress=If you want to be notified by Microsoft when your message trace is ready, set this to True, otherwise set this to False. direction=Choices are All, Inbound, Outbound. messageid=If you want to check the status or export a message trace, you can input the message ID here. notifyaddress=If you want to be notified by Microsoft when your message trace is ready for download, input an email here.
+setemailaddress=If you want to be notified by Microsoft when your message trace is ready, set this to True, otherwise set this to False. direction=Choices are All, Inbound, Outbound. notifyaddress=If you want to be notified by Microsoft when your message trace is ready for download, input an email here.
 If you have `setemailaddress=False`, you can leave this field blank. originalclientip=If you have a client IP address you want to check, input the IP address here. recipientaddress=Email address of the recipient that you want to run a message trace on.